plankp/Rulesets/README.md

     final Class<?> cl = bcl.loadFromBytes(generatedClassName, bytes);

-    // cl implements Rulesets, so this cast is safe final Rulesets rulesets = (Rulesets) cl.getConstructor().newInstance();
+    // cl implements Rulesets, so this cast is safe
+    // You could use cl.getConstructor(Extensions.class).newInstance(ext) for loading custom extensions final Rulesets rulesets = (Rulesets) cl.getConstructor().newInstance();

     // In this example, we will be testing 0x1234